Element events

 Wallet buttons (express-checkout) use the same events

 The express-checkout element (standalone wallets) maps the native wallet sheet's lifecycle onto these same four events — so you wire it the same way.
-When the buyer authorizes in the wallet sheet, it fires change with complete: true; read the resulting vp_pmt_* by calling submit() on that collection:
+When the buyer authorizes in the wallet sheet, it fires change with complete: true; call submit() on that collection to read the charge result:

 express.on("change", async (e) => {